EthanPerello/npc-forge/docs/models.md

 • Current month's usage
 • Warning when approaching limits
 • Chat usage integration with text model tracking
+• Portrait editing integration with image model tracking

 ## Regeneration with Models

 When editing characters, you can:
 • Regenerate individual attributes with different text models
 • Update portraits with different image models
+• Edit portraits using text prompts with compatible image models
+• Generate new traits with selected text models
 • Mix and match models for optimal results

 ### Regeneration Strategy